-To become a good machinist, he or she needs to have a good process plan which can be defined simply as a strategy of steps needed to perform a machining operation or operations.
+To become a good machinist, you need to have a good process plan which can be defined simply as a strategy of steps needed to perform a machining operation or operations.
 Process plans establish the steps needed to answer these questions: What machine or machines will make the part?
 What tools will be used in those machines to make the part?
 How fast will those tools and machines operate to make the part?
-Also he or she needs to have good technical skills which are those can be learned and improved with practice.
-Many are the "hands-on" abilities that he or she needs to have in order to become a good machinist.
+Also you need to have good technical skills which are those can be learned and improved with practice.
+Many are the "hands-on" abilities that you need to have in order to become a good machinist.

 - Knowledge of G-code programming and program formats for CNC milling machines and lathes

 - Knowledge of SolidWorks and MasterCam

 - Write, test, and maintain CNC programs